:about the book:

 What if you stumbled upon a present-day Eden where there had been no Adam and Eve, where people lived perfect lives without the shadow of sin and guilt?
-What if you then had to watch in horror as this Paradise was slowly destroyed, not knowing if you were the one to blame?
+And what if your arrival was the beginning of its end?

 Elizabeth especially thinks it’s all a sham.
-She is disgusted by the people’s colorless skin and she despises Lunara above all, a Native woman whose grace and purity increasingly attract Ryan’s attention.
+She sees only danger beneath the tribe’s unnatural perfection and is convinced that something hidden and sinister lies beneath the surface.
+She despises Lunara above all, a Native woman whose grace and purity increasingly attract Ryan’s attention.

-When reports of rape and murder surface, Ryan must determine if such a perfect society has been a hoax all along or if some outside evil has attacked a defenseless land.
+As fear and suspicion spread, Ryan must determine if such a perfect society has been a hoax all along or if some outside evil has attacked a defenseless land.
 Hardest to accept is the possibility that this ideal world is being destroyed—by himself.

 John Gargrave’s passions in life surfaced early.
 The first birthday wish he can remember was for a tricycle and a pen.
 Traveling and writing were already hard-wired in his soul.
 A fantasy story written at the age of six was dismissed by his teacher because she thought he had copied it from a children’s book.
 It was, in fact, a John original.